 But luck isn’t on your side today, and it’s just as you feared: there you are, stuck beneath heavy black rain clouds, and the first droplets are starting to fall.
 So what do you do?

 Well, of course, you first try to find cover underneath a tree or some makeshift shelter – so that you can get out your Monsoon rainwear.

-Then you wait a couple of minutes to see whether the rain doesn’t stop after all.
-But no. False hope.
-The rain not only continues; it gets heavier...
+Then you wait a couple of minutes to see whether the rain stops, but no, only false hope.
+The rain not only continues; it becomes heavier...

 At first, it even feels refreshing.
 Particularly if your rain gear keeps the promises UF PRO® have always made.